symmeHub/kymatax/README.md

 Install (editable)
 - From the repo root, run: `pip install -e .`
-- To uninstall: `pip uninstall kymatax`
+- To uninstall: `pip uninstall kinamax`

 Tests
 - Run with pytest: `pytest`